vergeldev/prayer-app/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the root project directory, you can run:

 ### `npm run backend`

-Runs the server in the development mode with Nodemon Open [http://localhost:5000](http://localhost:5000) or use postman to access RESTful API.
+Runs the server in the development mode with Nodemon.
+Open [http://localhost:5000](http://localhost:5000) or use postman to access RESTful API.

 ### `npm run frontend`

-Runs the server in the development mode with Nodemon Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Runs the frontend in the development mode.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### `npm run both`